 Dr. Kathy Mathews is a Professor of botany in the Western Carolina University Department of Biology and Director of the WCU Herbarium, a repository for preserved plant specimens collected primarily in the southern Appalachians and southeastern U.S. Mathews specializes in flowering plant systematics, which seeks to explain patterns of diversity among the flowering plants.

 Dr. Howard S. Neufeld is a Professor in the Appalachian State University Department of Biology.
 He teaches plant physiology and Honors courses.
-The focus of his research is the impacts of tropospheric ozone on plants native to Great Smoky Mountains National Park.
+The focus of his research has been on the impacts of ozone on native plants and is now directed toward understanding the ecophysiology of understory and invasive plants as well as the impacts of climate change on native vegetation.
 In the fall, Neufeld writes a weekly color report for App and maintains a Facebook page, Fall Color Guy, that is devoted to the change of seasons.